beaverden/Algorithms/README.md

 ## Current list of algorithms included

-* BigInteger Library in one file
+* **BigInteger Library in one file**
+_(please consider that some of the functions work with ARRAYS, so you might want to keep in mind the length of the numbers that you're trying to fit in)_
   * Addition
   * Division
   * Product